ALTDeleted/DEVSNEST-HACK-2/README.md

 ## About
 Planning a new project?
-and wants to brainstorm can use this whiteboard
+and wants to brainstorm can use this whiteboard.

 ![demo](./assets/demo.gif)